mgharafi/rank-lq-cma-es/README.md

 ## Content of the repository

-1. Usage of the module `rank-lq-cma-es`
+1. Implementation of the module `rank-lq-cma-es`
-2. Performance data of `rank-lq-cma-es` and an extended instance of the `rank-lq-cma-es` using as transformation the original fitness values.
+2. The performance data of `rank-lq-cma-es` and an extended instance of the `rank-lq-cma-es` using as transformation the original fitness values can be found [here](https://mgharafi.github.io/rank-lq-cma-es/).

 ## Usage

-Make sure to have `cma` installed, as well as `numpy` and `scipy`.
+Make sure to have `cma` installed, as well as `numpy`, `scikit-learn` and `scipy`.
 ```bash
 pip install cma numpy scipy
 ```